jasonrandrews/arm-software-developers/content/en/successkits/install.md

 - Software Success Kits (SSK)
 - Hardware Success Kits (HSK)

-The exact number of licenses for each Success Kit you will have will depend on your AFA program membership.
-Please contact your AFA administration team or Arm account manager if you need confirmation.

-Software Success Kits contain all of the tools Arm provides for developing and running code for your target.\
-Hardware Success Kits are a super-set of Software Success Kits, adding tools for enabling architecture exploration, IP configuration, and system debug.

-For more information on the contents of these kits see [this link](/docs/afa/which_tools)
+For more information on the contents of these kits see [this link](/successkits)

-**Note that as an AFA menber, you are also entitled to make use of [Arm IP Explorer](https://www.arm.com/products/ip-explorer).
-This is covered elsewhere.**

 ## Downloading Success Kit components {#download}

-All AFA downloads are provided via the [Arm Product Download Hub](https://developer.arm.com/downloads).
+All downloads are provided via the [Arm Product Download Hub](https://developer.arm.com/downloads).
 You will need to set up an account for this system to be able to download.
 It may be that only certain contacts within your organization have such access.
 If you are unsure, please contact your Arm account manager for assistance.

 You can download individual components, or the complete success kits.
 Bundles are provided for Windows, Linux, or Mac OS.
 Note however that not all components are supported on all hosts.